 Model setup

-We next describe the development and simulation of an individual-based model to incorporate staff working schedules and expand the modeling framework above to a facility-level setting.
+The framework described above demonstrates the importance of high test frequency and limited delays between testing and isolation to prevent SARS-CoV-2 transmission, but it is not capable of investigating how testing and staffing schedules should be configured to optimally prevent transmission in a congregate setting.
+An individual-based model building on this framework and incorporating staff working and testing schedules was therefore developed to simulate SARS-CoV-2 transmission within a congregate facility.
 In a modeled facility, w staff are assigned a work schedule that determines time frames when they are in the facility interacting with residents and other staff working at the same time.
-We denote W(wit) as an indicator function for whether staff member i is working at the facility at time step t.
+The function W(wit) is defined as an indicator function for whether staff member i is working at the facility at time step t.
 In addition to their work schedule, all staff are assigned a testing schedule, encoded by function T(wit), with different testing schedules discussed further below.
 The model is simulated for 180 days with three 8-hour time steps per day (tsim=540) with w=700 staff, with each time step corresponding to a work shift as described below.

 Staff move through susceptible (S), exposed (E), infected (I), and recovered (R) states, with the infected state corresponding to time when βit>0.
 Recovered staff are assumed to remain in state R and not return to state S due to the relatively short time frame of the simulation.
 Parameters for newly exposed staff are drawn to determine tlatent, tincubation, and tinfectious, from which an infectiousness profile, βit is generated.
-Tested staff produce a positive test result if βit>0 and T(wit)=1, at which time they enter an isolated (O) state immediately if d=0, or first enter a tested (T) state before O if there is a delay between test administration and the test result.
+Tested staff produce a positive test result if βit>0 and T(wit)=1, at which time they enter an isolated (O) state immediately if d=0.
+If there is a delay between test administration and the test result (d>0), staff first enter a tested (T) state before O, during which time they may continue to work while infectious, inadvertently exposing others in the facility.
 Staff in state O are restricted from working for 10 days (W(wit)=0 for 10 days) and are not required to undergo systematic testing for 90 days following a positive result (T(wit)=0 for 90 days).

 Assuming constant R across all individuals and through the duration of the simulation, the expected number of infections in the facility at time step t caused by individual i is rit=RβitW(wit).
 We simulate three separate values of R (0.5, 1.0, 1.5) to explore different levels of containment and effectiveness of mitigation strategies within facilities.
 Staff may acquire infection from the community according to the community prevalence when they are not working (Wwit=0) or from fellow staff while working (Wwit=1) where the force of infection is λitwork=i=1writi=1wW(wit).
 The expected number of infections in the facility generated by staff is estimated from each simulation as: Isimtot=t=1tsimi=1nW(wit)rit.